adrianferenc/Battleship/README.md

 - The film was originally set to be filmed off Australia's Gold Coast.
 Due to problems with government tax incentives, filming moved to Hawaii.
 - Jeremy Renner was cast as Alex Hopper, but dropped out to co-star in The Master (2012), of which he also dropped out.
 - The spectrum analyzer used to get the transmission through is an Anritsu MS2713E Spectrum Master.

+## To do
+- sort app's state variables
+- fix the right/left/etc. of the squares.
+- have them update when attacks have been made.
+- improve ai to use that data.
+- have ai when choosing randomly to only use even squares.
+- For CSS:
+	- group like-elements into the same div, instead of just into the body.
+		- examples are board + shipyard, board + board, buttons, etc.
+	- fix size of battleship board
+	- fix size of shipyard

+## Icebox
+- set names of cached elements to define dom elements faster.
+- Put outlines around the outside of the ships using border-top-style, border-left-style, etc.
+- Let rotate button change shipyard flex-direction to row and flex-direction of the ships to column.
+Clicking rotate again would undo this.
+- If in stage 1, clicking on a ship that has been placed removes it from the board and puts it back at the top of the shipyard.

 ## My Game